Logiqx/on-stats/README.md

 A collection of SQL scripts to analyse public data from the [Office for National Statistics](https://www.ons.gov.uk/) (ONS).

+In addition to the details below, I have also written a [document](docs/data_prep/README.md) explaining the ONS datasets, preparation and processing for this project.

 ## Deaths in England and Wales

 These scripts can be used to analyse the number of daily deaths from 1970-01-01 to 2018-07-31.